timglabisch/timglabisch.github.io/_posts/2014-04-16-intellij-quickfix-extension.md

 ```

 here we create an errorAnntation with the infotext "this just sucks".
-intellij will promote the textrange as "error".
+intellij will promote the textrange as "error" and shows the errortext if you hover the textrange.

-you can register an Fix for this issue, in our case it's called "UseContructorInjectionQuickFix"
+you can register an fix for this issue, in our case it's called "UseContructorInjectionQuickFix"

 ## Fixing The Code